LLM Reference

 Deep dive

 Choose Claude Opus 4.7 when coding workflow support and broader provider choice are central to the workload.
-Choose MiniMax M3 when vision-heavy evaluation and lower cheapest-tier input-token cost are more important.
+Choose MiniMax M3 when coding workflow support and lower cheapest-tier input-token cost are more important.
 For production, rerun your own prompts through the exact provider, region, and tool stack you plan to ship.

 FAQ